elix/elix.org/content/RenderUpdatesMixin.md

 **Purpose:** Renders changes in a component's state by efficiently updating attributes, classes, styles, and properties on the component's host element and its shadow elements.

-It forms a core part of the Elix user interface pipeline:
+This mixin forms a core part of the Elix user interface [pipeline](pipeline):

-> events → methods → setState → render → **update DOM**
+> events → methods → setState → **render → update DOM**

-**Expects the component to provide:**
+**Expects** the component to provide:
-* An `updates` getter that contains the changes the component would like to make to its own attributes, classes, styles, as well as to those of its shadow elements.
+* `updates` property that contains the changes the component would like to make to its own attributes, classes, styles, as well as to those of its shadow elements.

-**Provides the component with:**
+**Provides** the component with:
-* An internal `symbols.render` method that will be invoked when the component is rendering.
+* Internal `symbols.render` method that will be invoked when the component is rendering.
 This is designed to interoperate with [ReactiveMixin](ReactiveMixin).
 When the render method is called, RenderUpdatesMixin will asks the component for `updates`, then applies those to the DOM.
-* A state property `state.original` that returns the original attributes, classes, and styles on the host element.
+* `state.original` property that returns the original attributes, classes, and styles on the host element.
-* An overridden `setAttribute` method and `style` property setter that can track live changes to a component's style made by the application.
+* `setAttribute()` method override and `style` property override that track live changes to a component's style made by the application.

 ## Usage